 Prerequisites: National Lifeguard (any option) and Lifesaving Instructor certifications (need not be current).
 Do you have the prerequisites to take this course?

-Evaluation & certification: National Lifeguard Instructor Trainers teach, evaluate and certify National Lifeguard Instructors.
+Instruction & certification: Current National Lifeguard Instructor Trainers teach and certify candidates.
 The Lifesaving Society deems its certifications to be "current" for 24 months from the certification date.

 Candidate recognition: Certification card.